 - All registered vehicles parked on campus must display the current Randolph College parking decal on the exterior of the lower right side (passenger’s side) of the rear window.

-- Special and handicap parking permits may be issued, as needed, with proper written medical documentation issued by a medical professional.
+- Special and handicap parking permits may be issued, as needed, with proper documentation issued by a medical professional.
 This must be presented at the time of request of accommodation.

 - Parking regulations and space designations are in effect 24 hours a day, 7 days a week, 12 months a year.
 Periodic exception notices may be posted or disseminated by campus communications.